How to take a nap that will actually make you feel better

 Subscribe

-Naps: Some people swear by them, while others left see them as a childhood pastime.
+Naps: Some people swear by them, while others see them as a childhood pastime.

 For many, a quick few minutes of shut-eye during the day is seen as an essential way of keeping themselves functioning at high levels, but others find it impossible to fall asleep in the middle of the day no matter how exhausted or sleep-deprived they may be.